p-sscrm/p-sscrm.github.io/index.markdown

 Framework.
 It includes four broad groups of Governance, Product, Environment, and Deployment.
 Our P-SSCRM as well as both practice and task descriptions, provide a common vocabulary for explaining the salient elements of an SSCRM-I. Within the four P-SSCRM groups are 15 practices (e.g., Perform compliance).
-The current version of the P-SSCRM, the P-SSCRM1, is composed of 73 software supply chain risk management tasks that are organized into these 15 practices.
+P-SSCRM is composed of 74 Software supply chain risk management tasks are organized into these 15 practices.
 <br>
 <br>
 <table border="2px">